apperph/amazon-ecs-workshop-labs/Lab5-Creating-ECS-Fargate-Using-IaC.md

 # Lab 5: Deploying an ECS Fargate Service with CloudFormation

-## Objective
+## Overview

-This lab will guide you through deploying an ECS service running Nginx on AWS Fargate using a CloudFormation template.
+This lab guides you through deploying an ECS service running Nginx on AWS Fargate using a CloudFormation template.

-## Prerequisites
+## 1. Prerequisites

-- An AWS account
+**1-a.
+Install Required Tools**

-- AWS CLI installed and configured
+- AWS CLI: Installed and configured.
-- CloudFormation permissions
+- AWS Account: IAM permissions to create CloudFormation stacks.
-- An existing VPC and subnet
+- An existing VPC and subnet.

-## Steps

-### Step 1: Set Up AWS CLI
+## 2. Configure AWS CLI

-1. **Configure AWS CLI**
+**2-a.
+Setup AWS CLI**

-   Ensure your AWS CLI is configured properly by running:
+- Ensure your AWS CLI is configured properly by running:
    ```sh
    aws configure
    ```
 - Provide your AWS Access Key, Secret Key, default region, and output format.

-### Step 2: Save the CloudFormation Template
+## 3. Create CloudFormation Template

-1. **Create the CloudFormation Template**
+**3-a.
+Save the CloudFormation Template**

-   Save the following CloudFormation YAML template as `ecs-fargate.yaml`:
+- Save the following YAML template as ecs-fargate.yaml:

    ```yaml
    Parameters: